Mittwoch, 21. April 2021

 Singer: Ernesto Famá

 On October 16 Fresedo left for Europe on the steamship Florida, a two-week crossing.
 The Florida was a mid-sized ship of mixed use, and had recently been refitted by its owner Société Générale de Transport Maritimes (SGTM).
 The ship could accommodate just over 100 passengers in first class and 100 in second class.
 Unladen, it could carry a total of almost one thousand passengers, with a crew of more than 100.
 First class passengers enjoyed a library, a fumoir and a music lounge.
-On November 3 at 7PM they reached Barcelona for a short stop.

-Fresedo and his men landed in Marseille on November 4, and then took a train to Paris.
-The Excelsior announced their arrival, Elie Volterra went to train station to greet them.
+On November 3 at 7PM Fresedo and his men reached Barcelona for a short stop.
+At the time all of Spain was busy preparing for the International Expos that would take place next Spring, and in the throes of a Tango fever, with several Argentine orchestras playing in Iberian peninsula and more on the way.
+On November 4 Fresedo's troupe landed in Marseille, and then took a train to Paris.
+The Excelsior announced their arrival, Elie Volterra went to the train station to greet them.
 Volterra told Fresedo, in his broken Italian, that Cielito mío was now a popular tune in Paris.
 Fresedo recorded his Tango version of the Mexican song Cielito lindo in 1927.

 A reviewer from London remarked that the (Nouvel) El Garron was "far more spacious and airy than in the old days".
 During Summer the ceiling could be opened to the sky "by means of a revolving steel cupola cleverly masked by trellis-work hung with foliage and flowers, lit by hundreds of tiny multicolored light; a silver-blue illumination is visible through the trellis, giving the impression of cool moonlight".
 Notably neither champagne nor a dress code were obligatory.
 Volterra spent plenty on the refurbishings, alas few attended the opening.
 Ominously, the journal Variety wrote: "they were warned that Montmartre is dead, but refused to take heed".